ViktorDiy/FLSUN-V400-External-mount-rails/README.md

 You just need to find:

-- shafts with M10 shread (around 1m for each rail).
+- shafts with M10 thread (around 1m for each rail).
 You can find it easy in local markets for construction https://www.aliexpress.com/item/1005004765347349.html

 - M10 nuts (up to your imagination) https://www.aliexpress.com/item/1005002731582312.html